Response, Investigation and Management of Sexual Harassment in the Workplace (Mining)

 Location: North Lake

-This Two-Level 4-Day program is heavily subsidised by DMIRS under the WA Government’s Mental Awareness Respect & Safety (MARS) Program.
+This two-level 4-day program is heavily subsidised by DEMIRS under the WA Government’s Mental Awareness Respect & Safety (MARS) Program.

-The program is designed to develop internal capability to support change in WA mining sector and improve the quality and experience of those affected by sexual harassment incidents in the WA Mining sector.
-The program will equip participants to respond to and/or conduct trauma informed sexual harassment investigations that protect the rights of both individuals and organisations and comply with best practice approaches.
+The program is designed to develop internal capability to support change in the WA mining sector and improve the quality and experience of those affected by sexual harassment incidents in the WA Mining sector.
+The program will equip participants to respond to and/or conduct trauma-informed sexual harassment investigations that protect the rights of both individuals and organisations and comply with best practice approaches.

 Trigger warning: This course contains content that could be triggering or distressing for some individuals.
 If you are sensitive to this topic or have experienced sexual harassment in the past, please ensure you have some self-care strategies in place including a person to call for support.